robertorosero/pyhtonmig/Doc/library/stdtypes.rst

 The maketrans and translate methods differ in semantics from the versions available on strings:

+.. method:: bytes.transform(encoding, errors='strict')
+            bytearray.transform(encoding, errors='strict')

+   Return an encoded version of the bytes object.
+In contrast to :meth:`encode`, this method works with codecs that provide bytes-to-bytes mappings, and not string-to-bytes mappings.  :meth:`transform` therefore returns a bytes or bytearray object.

+   The codecs that can be used with this method are listed in :ref:`standard-encodings`.

+   .. versionadded:: 3.2

 .. method:: bytes.translate(table[, delete])
             bytearray.translate(table[, delete])